 How to protect against Medicare fraud

 Regularly reviewing your insurance statements, treating unsolicited contact with caution, and contacting Medicare directly if you have questions about your benefits or bills can all help safeguard you from Medicare fraud.
-Here are some other ways to protect yourself:

-- Review bills and Medicare statements regularly.
+- Review bills and Medicare Summary Notices (MSNs) regularly.

-- Report suspicious activity at (800) MEDICARE or (800) 633-4227.
+- Report suspicious activity at 1-800-MEDICARE or the Senior Medicare Patrol (SMP).

 - Call Medicare to confirm coverage before paying out-of-pocket.